Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 Combining Propositions~\ref{noloop} and~\ref{prop999}, we have the following local conclusion.

-\begin{thm} If {\bf{M1}} holds and $\SS_t$ is a tree in a neighborhood of $x_0\in\overline{\Omega}$, for $t$ close enough to $T$, either the flow $\SS_t$ is locally smooth or, up to reparametrization proportional to arclength, converge in $C^1\loc$ locally around $x_0$, as $t\to T$, to some degenerate regular network $\widehat{\SS}_T$ whose non--degenerate curves form a $C^1$ network $\SS_T$ with a possibly non--regular multi--point which is among the ones described in Proposition~\ref{bdcurvcollapse}.\\ Moreover, the curves of $\SS_T$ belong to $C^1\cap W^{2,\infty}$, in a neighborhood of $x_0$, and are smooth outside the multi--point. \end{thm}
+\begin{thm} If {\bf{M1}} holds and $\SS_t$ is a tree in a neighborhood of $x_0\in\overline{\Omega}$, for $t$ close enough to $T$, the curvature is uniformly locally bounded and either the flow $\SS_t$ is locally smooth or, up to reparametrization proportional to arclength, converge in $C^1$ locally around $x_0$, as $t\to T$, to some degenerate regular network $\widehat{\SS}_T$ whose non--degenerate curves form a $C^2$ network $\SS_T$ with a possibly non--regular multi--point which is among the ones described in Proposition~\ref{bdcurvcollapse}, coming from the collapse of single ``isolated'' curve of $\SS_t$.\\ Moreover, the curves of $\SS_T$, in a neighborhood of $x_0$, are smooth outside the multi--point.\\ Obviously, the conclusion holds when $\SS_0$ is a tree. \end{thm} \begin{proof} We only have to show that the curves of $\SS_T$ are actually $C^2$.
+By means of Lemma~\ref{kappaesse2}, $\Vert k_s\Vert_{L^2}$ is locally uniformly bounded on $[0,T)$, which implies that the convergence of the non--collapsing curves of $\SS_t$ to $\SS_T$, as $t\to T$, is actually in $C^2\loc$ and we are done.
+The smooth convergence outside the multi--points then follows by the interior estimates of Ecker--Huisken in~\cite{eckhui2}. \end{proof}

-\begin{rem} By means of Lemma~\ref{kappaesse2}, $\Vert k_s\Vert_{L^2}$ is locally uniformly bounded on $[0,T)$, which implies that the curves of $\SS_T$ are actually $C^2$, as well as the convergence of the non--collapsed curves of $\SS_t$, as $t\to T$.
-By extending the estimates of Lemmas~\ref{kinfty},~\ref{kappa2} and~\ref{kappaesse2} to the higher order derivatives of the curvature, one should actually get the smoothness of the curves and of the convergence. \end{rem}
+\begin{rem} We expect that, by extending the estimates of Lemmas~\ref{kinfty},~\ref{kappa2} and~\ref{kappaesse2} to the higher order derivatives of the curvature, one should actually get the smoothness of the curves of $\SS_T$ and of the convergence of the non--collapsing curves of $\SS_t$ to $\SS_T$.
+Moreover, the collapsing curve should converges in $C^\infty$ to a constant map, hence also the local convergence of $\SS_t$ to $\widehat{\SS}_T$ would be actually smooth. \end{rem}

+\begin{cor} If {\bf{M1}} holds, the curvature is uniformly bounded along the flow for $t\in[0,T)$, if and only if no region collapses as $t\to T$.
+Equivalently, in every neighborhood $\SS_t$ is a tree, for $t$ close enough to $T$. \end{cor} \begin{proof} By Lemma~\ref{regcollap} when the curvature is bounded, regions cannot collapse.
+Viceversa, if no region collapses the network is locally a tree around every point of $\overline{\Omega}$, hence by compactness and Proposition~\ref{prop999}, the curvature is uniformly bounded. \end{proof}